amrhsyn/Github-Repository-Search/readme.md

 - I used Coroutines and Flows for app threading and observing because it's lighter than Rx, it's native and integrated with other google libraries and it's easier to test because google has some libraries for testing them.
 - For UI/UX, I tried to keep it simple, I used material design and free assets
 - I used git-flow as my git strategy, I created a master, develop, feature/repository_search, and feature/details branches
-- generaly speaking, because of time limitation i couldn't develop perfect and many things can be improved
+- generaly speaking, because of time limitations i couldn't develop perfect and many things can be improved